mfenner/mfenner.github.io/_posts/2012-12-18-additional-markdown-we-need-in-scholarly-texts.md

 Typography
 ----------

-Scholarly markdown should support superscript and subscript text, and provide an easy way to enter greek letters.
+Scholarly markdown should support ^superscript^ and ~subscript~ text, and should provide an easy way to enter greek $\zeta$ letters.

 Tables
 ------